seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Unto their issue.

 **Fourth Citizen**
-We’ll hear the will: read it, Mark Antony.
+We'll hear the will: read it, Mark Antony.

 **All**
-The will, the will! we will hear Caesar’s will.
+The will, the will! we will hear Caesar's will.

 **ANTONY**
 Have patience, gentle friends, I must not read it;